linode/docs/docs/platform/create-limited-developer-account/index.md

         groupadd devGroup

-1. Add the user to the group and grant them permissions for their home directory:
+1. Add the user to the group and specify a new home directory for the user:

         usermod -g devGroup -d /var/www/html/example.com exampleUser